pvphan/camera-calibration/README.md

 ## Maybe later:

 - [ ] Fix bug in distortion when projecting points outside of field of view
-- [ ] Button up as python package, add instructions to README

 ## References: